Credit Scoring

-Fair Isaac and Company developed the first FICO score to assess creditworthines.
-We've written more on FICO here.
+Fair Isaac and Company formulated the first FICO score to help lenders assess creditworthines.
+You can learn more on FICO here.

-Past delinquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and number of inquiries are all considered in credit scoring.
+Past delinquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and the number of inquiries are all considered in credit scores.
 Your score is calculated wtih positive and negative information in your credit report.
-Late payments will lower your score, but establishing or reestablishing a good track record of making payments on time will raise your score.
+Late payments count against your score, but a record of paying on time will raise it.

-Your report should have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This history ensures that there is enough information in your credit to assign a score.
-Should you not meet the minimum criteria for getting a credit score, you might need to establish your credit history prior to applying for a mortgage loan.
+To get a credit score, borrowers must have an active credit account with a payment history of six months.
+This payment history ensures that there is enough information in your report to build a score.
+Should you not meet the criteria for getting a score, you might need to establish a credit history before you apply for a mortgage.

 At America's Money Source, we answer questions about Credit reports every day.
 Give us a call at 4078987559.